Looking for some books about Carlow for your reading list? I asked the local bookshops for their suggestions - and threw in a few of my own.

 In his book, Come Capture Castles in County Carlow, Victor Hadden explores many of the county’s most famous castles, as well as some fascinating, lesser-known examples (there were over 150 castles in the county from the 13th to the 19th centuries).
 Historical background and architectural details for each of the sites including many black and white photographs and illustrations (especially of Carlow Castle) make this an invaluable aid to anyone visiting the local strongholds.

 You’ll find yourself holding your breath as you read Haunted Carlow by Cormac Strain and Danny Carthy.
 This slim collection of chilling tales will make your hair stand on end and send shivers down your spine.
-From night time at Carlow Train Station to ghostly occurrences at the old Carlow Gaol, from a sinister experience at the entrance to the Oak Park estate to a creepy story about a terraced house on Brown Street, there’s something here to please-and spook-everyone.
+From night time at Carlow Train Station to ghostly occurrences at the old Carlow Gaol and from a sinister experience at the entrance to the Oak Park estate to a creepy story about a terraced house on Brown Street, there’s something here to please-and spook-everyone.